mclancy96/validations-with-form_tag-rails/README.md

 # Validations with `form_tag`

+> **Note:** While this lesson uses `form_tag` for clarity, Rails now encourages the use of [`form_with`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_with) for new applications.
+For forms that are directly tied to a model, `form_for` was traditionally preferred over `form_tag`, but `form_with` is now the modern standard for both model and non-model forms.
+The techniques shown here still work, but consider using `form_with` in new production code.

 Now that we've learned to handle the server side of validations, we need to take care of the client side.